marckiarck/marckiarck/README.md

 After that I studied **Game Programming Master's Degree** at U-Tad, Madrid.
 In that master I learned the basics of how to make video games as well as the necessary knowledge to create your own game engine.
 Also I worked with **Unreal Engine** and **Unity** game engines.

-For my master tesis I made a third person action-adventure game with othe 15 students.
+For my master tesis I made a third person action-adventure game with othe 15 students named **Howl Of Iron**.
+Its was nice opportunity to work with a large team.
+It can be played at <href="https://github.com/marckiarck/RogeLike">

 Currently I'm working in Pendulo Studio were I am working as Gameplay Programmer in **Tintin reporter - Cigars of the pharaoh**